 Banana Chia Quinoa Muffins are a great make-ahead breakfast item for when you're in a hurry.
 Choc full of lots of nutritional goodness and nothing artificial, and coming in at only 195 calories per muffin, this is one baked good you can feel good about having first thing in the morning.

 Now that it's back-to-school time, it's easy to get back into the snacking routine.
 A granola bar here, five cheese sticks there, a handful of chocolate chip cookies...you get the picture.
-If you want to try a sweet snack that you know your kids will enjoy but won't have the sugar equivalent of a king-size Snickers, try these Chocolate Dipped Peanut Butter Banana Wontons.
-(Don't worry, your kids don't have to ask for them by name.)
+If you want to try a sweet snack that you know your kids will enjoy but won't have the sugar equivalent of a king-size Snickers, try these Chocolate Banana Muffins.

 I've not tried to hide my love for pancakes, and for good reason—they're delicious!
 And it doesn't get much easier than these Three Ingredient Banana and Egg Pancakes.
 Flour, eggs, banana.
 So simple, and what a great way to start your morning.